tumluliu/carto_zh-cn/src/advanced/adv-label-placement.md

 	}

-#### 改进标注位置的分布：邻居别挤（Improved direction distribution: avoiding nearby neighbors）
+#### 改进标注位置的分布：邻居们请别挤（Improved direction distribution: avoiding nearby neighbors）

 Using PostGIS its possible to come up with something smarter than random distribution to improve the look of simple label placement.
 One possibility is to calculate the direction of the nearest object of a certain type, and then try to avoid that.
 For example you could bias city lable placement away from the next nearest city, or county label placement away from the largest city in the county.
 These aren’t perfect solutions, but can be a quick way to make your labels more correct in more cases.